mrbkdad/react_svg/README.md

-when you need to use it, the chart data is just only necessary thing. first make or read data, make scale with Scale component(included) and use component.
+when you need to use it, the chart data is just only necessary thing. first make or read data, make scale with Scale component(included) and use component. below image is the result from below code.

       <div>
         <svg